generalcat256/GENAICOURSE/README.md

 # GENAICOURSE
-#git for creating pokemon text-text images.
+#git for creating pokemon text-to-text and text-to-images.
 This file should be uploaded to a google colab notebook and run!